 The clerk needs detailed information about each interest to make sure they can monitor conflicts of interest during meetings.
 The clerk and the chair should hold this information securely.

 However, you don’t have to publish this level of detail online as long as it’s clear to the public that there’s an interest or relationship.
-In the register from West Byfleet Infant School, for example (linked to above), it says for one governor just that his wife is an employee at the school.

 Our experts Fred Birkett and Brendan Hollyer explained this to us.

 You're also not required to publish the business interests of immediate family members online – the statutory constitution guidance (linked to at the beginning of this article) only requires you to publish governors' and associate members' interests.

 If you do want to publish more detailed, personal information online as part of the register, such as the name of a spouse, weigh up whether this is necessary.